 We’ve been reading through the Chronicles of Narnia and having finished “The Lion, the Witch and the Wardrobe” we are now reading “The Magician’s Nephew”.
 This book is a prequil and tells the tale of the adventures of Digory and Polly.

 There was one particular part in tonight’s reading that was somewhat scary as Polly was tricked into touching the magic ring and disappeared to a world unknown.
 The chapter abruptly ends, a real cliffhanger.
 Afterwards, during the acting out of these events, we needed to create little green and yellow rings as props.
-When the part came for Elise to touch the yellow ring, she began to sob because she just couldn’t muster the courage to touch them.
+When the part came for my daughter to touch the yellow ring, she began to sob because she just couldn’t muster the courage to touch them.
 My sweet little blonde girl.
 Big tears.
 Bigger heart.
 She genuinely was afraid she just might disappear to another world herself.
 We tried to reassure her but she wouldn’t be budged.
 She refused to touch the ring.
 At some level this was real to her.

 I genuinely look forward to the day she grows into maturity, but I’ll always treasure that moment as long as I live.
 Thank you Lord for little children.